petepm/Slundge/lyrics.md

 Try to control
 One's role
 Can't be heaven with perfect souls
-Spokes pull different ways with the same goal
+Spokes pull different ways but still wheel rolls

 ### Prechorus 1